CDCgov/phdi-azure/docs/implementation-guide.md

 If you do not meet these criteria, contact the owner of your organization's Azure subscription and/or GitHub organization.

-### Step 1: Ensure You Have Collected Values for Geocoding Variable
+### Step 1: Ensure You Have Collected Values for Geocoding Variables

 Exiting the Quick Start Script partway through is not recommended, so please have all values on hand when you run the script.